Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Joel Reyes about 1 month ago
+Joel Reyes 5 months ago

 I support option 1.
 We must continue building with the funds that we have allocated.
 To stop building is to waste an opportunity that would impact multiple generations.
 The fifth most populous city deserves robust public transit network.
 Do not commit the same mistake as Seattle in the 60s when metro funding was rejected and Seattle is now paying the price 30 years later.
 The opportunity is now and we must seize it!